Lejondary/basic-botch/README.md

    PREFIX='YourPrefix'
    ```
    >Save the file
--  IMPORTANT: Add the '.env' file to your .gitignore
+-  `IMPORTANT:` Add the '.env' file to your .gitignore file
    >You must complete this step if you plan on sharing your code!
--  OPTIONAL:If you want Basic Bot(ch) to announce its online status to a specific channel:
+-  `OPTIONAL:` If you want Basic Bot(ch) to announce its online status to a specific channel:
    >On line 14 of `basic_botch/cogs/yee.py` file, input the desired channel's ID
 -  Run the `basic_botch.py` file on your OS
    >`$ py -3 basic_botch.py` for Windows